lucylai96/lucylai96.github.io/ucsd.md

 <img src="https://lucylai.com/files/ucsd/geisel.png" alt="geisel library" width="550"/>
 </p>

-I’m super excited to be joining the [Department of Cognitive Science at UCSD](https://cogsci.ucsd.edu/) as an **Assistant Teaching Professor** starting **July 2025!** If you’re a current UCSD student wondering who I am and whether you should take a course with me, you’re in the right place 😊 As a student, I remember feeling hesitant about taking a course with a brand new professor--- _How would I know if they’re any good at teaching?_ So now that I’m the new professor, I want to introduce myself and let you know what you can expect if you end up in one of my classes! (from me as an instructor.)
+I’m super excited to be joining the [Department of Cognitive Science at UCSD](https://cogsci.ucsd.edu/) as an **Assistant Teaching Professor** starting **July 2025!** If you’re a current UCSD student wondering who I am and whether you should take a course with me, you’re in the right place 😊

+As a student, I remember feeling hesitant about taking a course with a brand new professor--- _How would I know if they’re any good at teaching?_ So now that I’m the new professor, I want to introduce myself and let you know what you can expect if you end up in one of my classes! (from me as an instructor.)

 ### quick links
-- Since I'm new,
 [My Teaching Philosophy](https://lucylai.com/files/ucsd/lai_teaching_statement.pdf)

 ### who am I?